SWIFTSIM/swiftsimio/docs/source/visualisation/projection.rst

 To use this feature for particle types that do not have smoothing lengths, you will need to generate them, as in the example below where we create a mass density map for dark matter.
-We provide a utility to do this through :meth:`swiftsimio.visualisation.smoothing_length_generation.generate_smoothing_lengths`.
+We provide a utility to do this through :meth:`swiftsimio.visualisation.smoothing_length.generate_smoothing_lengths`.

 .. code-block:: python

    from swiftsimio import load
    from swiftsimio.visualisation.projection import project_pixel_grid
-   from swiftsimio.visualisation.smoothing_length_generation import generate_smoothing_lengths
+   from swiftsimio.visualisation.smoothing_length import generate_smoothing_lengths

    data = load("cosmo_volume_example.hdf5")